About Amanita Muscaria

 * Muscimol – The main psychoactive agent once ibotenic acid is decarboxylated.
 Muscimol acts as a GABA agonist, meaning it interacts with the brain’s main inhibitory neurotransmitter.
 This creates relaxing, dream-like effects, unlike the serotonin-based stimulation of psilocybin mushrooms.

-* Ibotenic acid – A compound that partially converts into muscimol through drying or heating--and which is naturally converted into muscimol by the body when consumed in lowe amounts.
-Consuming larger doses of dried Amanita muscaria can lead to stronger, less predictable, and more unpleasant effects.
-Ibotenic acid can also be converted to muscimol through a process called decarboxylation (see our page on this).
+* Ibotenic acid – A compound that partially converts into muscimol through drying or heating--and which is naturally converted into muscimol by the body when consumed in lower amounts.
+However, consuming larger doses of dried Amanita muscaria can lead to stronger, less predictable, and more unpleasant effects.
+People who are sensitive to ibotenic acid may be interested in our blog post on a process called decarboxylation, which converts the ibotenic acid into muscimol (see our blog on this and other topics here).

 Microdosing Effects